 Insurance companies often use social media accounts to monitor claimants for potential fraud.
-However, sometimes the information they are viewing is out of context, so it’s important that you understand how long-term disability insurance companies gather information from your social media history.
+However, sometimes the information they are viewing is out of context, so it’s important that you understand Long Term Disability insurance companies’ surveillance tactics with your social media history.

-Yes. the attorneys at Fields Law Firm can help you get details about your long-term disability plan from your insurance company.
+Yes. the attorneys at Fields Disability can help you get details about your Long Term Disability plan from your insurance company.

 If you are unable to work for any reason, it’s important to understand all of your legal options before making any decisions.
-An attorney can review your situation and recommend the best option for your specific circumstances, including FMLA, PTO, Workers’ Compensation, Social Security Disability, Short-Term Disability, Long-Term Disability and Private Disability Insurance.
-In fact, if you quit your job before speaking to an attorney, you may lose out on certain benefits that are available to you.
+An attorney can review your situation and recommend the best option for your specific circumstances, including FMLA, PTO, Workers’ Compensation, Social Security Disability, Short Term Disability, Long Term Disability and Private Disability Insurance.
+In fact, if you quit your job before speaking to an attorney, you may lose out on certain benefits that might have been available for you.

 It is illegal for employers to retaliate against you for filing a disability claim.
-This means your employer can’t fire you, or even suspend, discipline, or discriminate against you for applying for long-term disability benefits.
-If you experience this kind of harassment from your employer after applying for disability benefits, contact Fields Law Firm immediately.
-Our long-term disability attorneys can help protect your rights and ensure you are treated fairly.
+This means your employer can’t fire you, or even suspend, discipline, or discriminate against you for applying for Long Term Disability benefits.
+If you experience this kind of harassment from your employer after applying for disability benefits, contact Fields Disability immediately.
+Our Long Term Disability attorneys can help protect your rights and ensure you are treated fairly.

 If you are unable to work due to a mental health condition, it’s important for you to talk to a mental health professional about how your condition affects your ability to work.
 Many Long Term Disability policies cover mental illness, including disorders, dysfunctions, abnormalities, and syndromes that are: